✅ What Is Pork Bone Hangover Soup (뼈해장국 / Ppyeo Haejangguk) ?

 Here’s the common way locals eat it:

-- Remove the bones from the soup and place them on a separate plate.
+- Take the large bones out of the soup and place them on a separate plate.

-- Pull meat from the bones and dip it into the provided sauce before eating.
+- Dip the meat into the provided sauce before eating.

 ✅ Why It’s Popular